 Established over 200 years ago as one of the first settlements west of the Allegheny Mountains, Lexington is rich in culture and entertainment.
 For those with classical interest, Lexington has a philharmonic orchestra, a ballet company, a Broadway theater series at the Lexington Opera House, and numerous musical, theater and art events available through the University of Kentucky Singletary Center for the Arts.
-There are also two very good local theaters groups as well as Shakespeare in the Park and Picnic with the Pops during the summer.
+There are also two very good local theater groups as well as Shakespeare in the Park and Picnic with the Pops during the summer.
 Numerous gallery hops also serve as evening entertainment.

 Our residents are official members of the Big Blue Nation!
-The enthusiasm for UK sports pervades Lexington year round.
+The enthusiasm for UK sports pervades Lexington year-round.

 Commonwealth Stadium, Home of football's Kentucky Wildcats.

 Lexington is most famous as the "Horse Capital of the World," with the surrounding horse farms raising some of the finest thoroughbreds in the country.
 Showcasing the splendor of houses in the Kentucky Horse Park, only a fifteen-minute drive from downtown Lexington.
 Encompassing more than 1,000 acres of a former horse farm, it is the only public facility in the nation devoted to celebrating the horse.
 The Horse Park boasts a horse museum, ample horse riding, and viewing facilities, and picnic and camping facilities for the enjoyment of the whole family.
 In 2010, the Horse Park hosted the World Equestrian Games, marking the first time this event has been held outside of Europe.